 Restaurant style enchiladas — at home!
-My favorite are the very simple, yet sublime cheese and onion enchiladas!
-Soft corn tortillas bursting with melting shredded cheese, topped with a few diced onions, finished with more sauce and more Mexican cheeses, mmmm the cheesier the better in my book!
+My favorite are the very simple, yet sublime cheese enchiladas!
+These enchilada’s use your favorite red or green enchilada sauce.
+Soft corn tortillas filled with shredded cheese, diced onions, finished with more sauce and more Mexican cheeses, 30 minute meal and naturally gluten free.

 Until then, I’m making them like my mom used to make with a store bought sauce and I have found a delicious, all natural jarred sauce that is made and jarred right here in Colorado.